 You can also use the Basler pylon Viewer application to easily set the parameters.
+(Note that the performance driver parameters will only appear in the viewer if the performance driver is installed on the adapter to which your camera is connected.)

-For more information about the pylon API and the pylon Viewer, see Section 3.1 on page 38.
+For more information about the pylon Viewer, see Section 3.1 on page 30.